5c0r/thecalculator/README.md

 ## Installation
 1. Clone/download repo
-2. `yarn install` .
-Currently this project only use yarn for consistency
+2. `npm install` .
+Currently this project only use npm for consistency

 ## Usage
 1. `yarn run build` to build both UI and Server-side